-1. DECLARES IUCN's commitment to ensuring that wild species are afforded the highest appropriate level of protection under the provisions of relevant multilateral agreements and under the domestic laws of States;
+- 1. DECLARES IUCN's commitment to ensuring that wild species are afforded the highest appropriate level of protection under the provisions of relevant multilateral agreements and under the domestic laws of States; - [2.

-- [2.
 REQUESTS the Director General, Council, Species Survival Commission (SSC) and Specialist Groups to assess the role that IUCN plays in protecting species under relevant multilateral agreements, including the criteria for protection that IUCN uses when advising governments as to whether species qualify for protection and the role of Specialist Groups;] - [3.
-FURTHER REQUESTS the Director General and SSC to work with CITES, CMS and other relevant treaties to help establish a process to rapidly identify and promote the strongest possible protection under the provisions of applicable multilateral agreements for species that are threatened with extinction;] - 4.
-URGES IUCN State Members in particular, along with other Members and partners, to assist IUCN in assessing the status of species nationally and globally pursuant to The IUCN Red List of Threatened SpeciesTM, national Red Lists and relevant agreements, and to support efforts to ensure that species threatened with extinction are prioritised for conservation planning and action and that all species are afforded the highest appropriate level of protection possible under the provisions of applicable international and domestic law; and - 5.
-WELCOMES [global coalitions of] States [collaboration] focused on addressing the [illegal and unsustainable use] [direct exploitation] of wild species [as a top driver of biodiversity loss].
+FURTHER REQUESTS the Director General and SSC to work with CITES, CMS and other relevant treaties to help establish a process to rapidly identify and promote the strongest possible [appropriate and necessary] [level of] protection_under the provisions of applicable multilateral agreements for species that are threatened with extinction [from unsustainable exploitation];] - 4.
+URGES IUCN State Members in particular, along with other Members and partners, to assist IUCN in assessing the status of species nationally and globally pursuant to The IUCN Red List of Threatened SpeciesTM, national Red Lists and relevant agreements, and to support efforts to ensure that species threatened with extinction are prioritised for conservation planning and action and that all species are afforded the highest appropriate level of protection possible under the provisions of applicable international and domestic law; and [to promote international cooperation and capacity-building to strengthen enforcement and monitoring, particularly along key trade and transit routes]; - 5.
+WELCOMES [global coalitions of] States [collaboration] focused on addressing the [illegal and unsustainable use] [direct exploitation] of wild species [as one of the top drivers of biodiversity loss]. [as a top driver of biodiversity loss].